fjadidi2001/CS50X/C-learning/DataType/string/readme.md

     - strcmp() - compare two strings

+    - strncat(str1, str2, n) Appends (concatenates) first n characters of str2 to the end of str1 and returns a pointer to str1.

+    - strncpy(str1, str2, n) Copies the first n characters of str2 to str1.

+    - strcmp(str1, str2) Returns 0 when str1 is equal to str2, less than 0 when str1 < str2, and greater than 0 when str1 > str2.

+    - strncmp(str1, str2, n) Returns 0 when the first n characters of str1 is equal to the first n characters of str2, less than 0 when str1 < str2, and greater than 0 when str1 > str2.

+    - strchr(str1, c) Returns a pointer to the first occurrence of char c in str1, or NULL if character not found.

+    - strrchr(str1, c) Searches str1 in reverse and returns a pointer to the position of char c in str1, or NULL if character not found.

+    - strstr(str1, str2) Returns a pointer to the first occurrence of str2 in str1, or NULL if str2 not found.
 <br>

 8. scanf() stops reading input when it reaches a space.
 To read a string with spaces, use the gets() function.
 It reads input until a terminating newline is reached (the Enter key is pressed).